Philippine regulator orders Resorts World to stop gaming operations during attack probe

-MANILA The Philippine gaming regulator on Friday ordered Resorts World Manila to halt gaming operations pending the outcome of an investigation into a recent casino attack that killed 37 people.
+MANILA (Reuters) - The Philippine gaming regulator on Friday ordered Resorts World Manila to halt gaming operations pending the outcome of an investigation into a recent casino attack that killed 37 people.

 A gunman - identified as Jessie Javier Carlos, a 42-year old Filipino - burst into the Resorts World entertainment complex on June 2, setting gaming tables alight and killing dozens of people.
 Islamic state claimed the attack, but officials insisted it was a botched robbery.